 About the role:

-We attach great importance to personality and attitude, so we're looking for a real team player: Someone who is sociable, has excellent communication skills, who likes to collaborate with different people and who is committed to helping this exciting project to realise its full potential.
+We are building ESS from the ground up, so we need someone who is comfortable not only following procedures, but also creating them.
+We attach great importance to personality and attitude, so we're looking for a real team player: Someone who is sociable, has excellent communication skills, who likes to collaborate with different people and who is committed to helping this amazing project to realise its full potential.
 We need a hands-on self-starter who is able to work in a structured, orderly, responsible and – most importantly – safe way.

 What can we offer?

-Aside from the opportunity to work at one of only 4 linear accelerator-based Spallation sources in the world, you can also expect:
+Aside from the chance to work at truly unique big science project, you can also expect:

 • An opportunity to contribute to the future discoveries within neutron science.